 Elizabeth (1998) & Elizabeth: The Golden Age (2007)

 Cate Blanchett’s fiery Elizabeth had a very complex and eventful life.
 Making her a perfect subject for a film or two.
 Shekhar Kapur directed both films and it can be seen quite clearly.
 These are different and great films in their own right but have a common thread within them.

 Both films focus on a particularly dangerous time in Elizabeth’s life and in British history.
+Although, arguably her entire life and reign she was in danger.
 Murder, intrigue, spies and romance, there’s something for everyone.

 They are films not to be missed with an all-star cast and great to watch one after the other on a movie night.
 Whether you’re into history or not.

 A must-see, directed by Richard Attenborough (Director of Gandhi (1982) and star of Jurassic Park (1993)) and starring Robert Downey Jr as Chaplin.
 Chaplin was a controversial and troubled man at times and Downey is brilliant in the part.
 Geraldine Chaplin plays her own Grandmother and I think it is a lovely touch in the film.
 It feels like a peek into the period of silent films with fascinating characters.

 Set during the Summer of 1572, it takes place during the period of the Massacre of Bartholomew in Paris.
 With plenty of poisonings, affairs, conspiracies, it’s based on both historic account and Alexandre Dumas’ novel.

 When the title character Margot is caught between her ruthless family, her husband and her new lover.
 It’s beautifully made with lots of interesting characters.
 You really want to know how it ends and see who manages to survive.